 Invitation: We invite you to take part as a 'control' subject in a national research study called the Rare Kidney Disease ('RKD') Registry and Biobank.
 This study aims to set up a collection of samples and information that can be used to support future research into preventing, diagnosing and treating vasculitis.
-You are being invited because you do not have a diagnosis of vasculitis.
+You are being invited because you do not have a diagnosis of vasculitis and are generally in good health.
 It is essential that we include subjects without a diagnosis of vasculitis ('controls') so that we can look for differences that will tell us more about the condition.